MokaHiko/Clot/readme.md

 ![Alt Text](gifs/Quest.gif)

 	Quests are AActors.
-Quests have a objectives that are defined via flags
+Quests have objectives that are defined via flags

 	enum class QuestType
 	{